shukriadams/arewedown/README.md

 A docker image is available @ https://hub.docker.com/r/shukriadams/arewedown

-## Vagrant

-Vagrant will scaffold up a full dev runtime in a VM, and is my preferred way of managing project setup.
-This project was confirmed working on Vagrant 2.2.4 and VirtualBox 6.0.6.

-To use

-- cd vagrant
-- vagrant up
-- vagrant ssh

 ## Setup

 - create settings.json, use src/settings-example.json as example.
 Add sites you want to test.
 Set sane poll intervals.
 Adds email addresses of people who need to be alerted.